trishume/trishume.github.com/_posts/2022-12-10-one-machine-twitter.md

 ## My Prototype

-I made [a prototype](https://github.com/trishume/twitterperf) in Rust to benchmark the in-memory performance of timeline merging and show that I could get it fast enough to serve the full load.
+I made a prototype ([source on Github](https://github.com/trishume/twitterperf)) in Rust to benchmark the in-memory performance of timeline merging and show that I could get it fast enough to serve the full load.
 At it's core is a minimalist pooling-and-indices style representation of Twitter's data, optimized to be fairly memory-efficient:

 ```rust
 /// Leave room for a full 280 English character plus slop for accents or emoji.